Elen Feuerriegel

 Elen Feuerriegel is an Australian palaeoanthropologist, known for being one of the "underground astronauts" of the Rising Star Expedition.
-She is a researcher at the University of Washington.
+She is also a clinical research scientist at the University of Colorado Denver where she specialises in COVID-19 AND HIV clinical trials.

+Career

 Feuerriegel studied anthropology at the University of Queensland (BA, 2011) and the Australian National University (M. Biol.
 Anth, 2012).
-She then embarked on a PhD at ANU, under the supervision of Colin Groves, which she completed in 2017.
-Her thesis was on the biomechanics of the hominoid shoulder and its role in tool-making (flint knapping), and included research on Homo naledi fossils from Rising Star Cave.
+She then began work on a PhD at ANU, under the supervision of Colin Groves, which she completed in 2017.
+Her thesis was on the biomechanics of the hominoid shoulder and its role in tool-making (flint knapping), and included research on Homo naledi fossils from Rising Star Cave in South Africa.

 In 2013, whilst a PhD student, Feuerriegel responded to an advertisement on Facebook calling for "skinny, highly-qualified paleontologists" with caving experience.
 The advertisement was placed by Lee Berger, who was recruiting a team to recover hominid fossils he had discovered in the difficult-to-access Dinaledi Chamber of Rising Star Cave.
-Feuerriegel helped excavate the fossils, which were subsequently assigned to a new species of human, Homo naledi.
-She also studied its upper limb bones.
+This expedition was part of a National Geographic sponsored study called the "Rising Star Expedition" and she was one of only six scientists, all women, who entered the cave.
+Feuerriegel's analysis of the fossils uncovered in the cave were published in an issue of Nature dedicated entirely to the expedition.
+As part of the expedition Feuerriegel helped excavate the fossils, which were subsequently assigned to a new species of human, Homo naledi.
+She has a special interest in the functional morphology of the upper limb (shoulder and elbow) and hand and, as such, also studied the Home naledi upper limb bones.

+Following this expedition Feuerriegel spent some time working as a part-time lecturer at the University of Washington within the Department of Anthropology before starting work as a clinical research scientist at the University of Colorado where she is a study program manager looking at the long-term effects of COVID-19.